 Most of the water rights in Battle Creek are owned by Pleasant Grove City for municipal and industrial uses.
 The city owns and operates a diversion structure approximately 2,100 feet up the canyon from the Battle Creek Debris Basin (see Figure 1-5).
-The reach of Battle Creek channel between the diversion and debris basin contains a narrow riparian corridor along both banks and has little aquatic diversity.
-The city diverts Battle Creek water into its secondary system during the irrigation season.
+The reach of Battle Creek channel between the diversion and debris basin contains a very narrow riparian corridor along both banks and has little aquatic diversity.
+The city diverts Battle Creek water into its secondary system during the irrigation season which often dries up this reach of Battle Creek.
+The reach Battle Creek, American Fork River, Dry Creek below the diversion can run dry at times due to hydrologic factors within its drainage basin and diversions to meet downstream irrigation demand.